 Ever wondered what happens to your waste and recycling?

 Or not sure why you can put some things in your recycling bins and not others?

 Watch the processes in RECAP's videos: See what happens to your recycling.

 Blue bin lorries collect mixed recycling.
 When the blue bin lorries are full, they empty the mixed recycling at sorting plant, called a Materials Recycling Facility (MRF), at Amey near Waterbeach.

 Once at the MRF a variety of magnets, eddy currents (reverse magnets), size-sorting equipment and conveyor belts separate the different materials.
 The materials are then baled and sold to processors who melt, pulp or crush them to make new products.

-The non-compatible and non-recycling that is picked out the recycling sorting process is either sent to landfill at Waterbeach or used as fuel to run cement kilns in Lincolnshire.
+Non-recyclable items put into the bins incorrectly are removed during sorting and either sent to landfill at Waterbeach or used as fuel to run cement kilns in Lincolnshire.

 Green bin - food and garden waste